-The theme for the 2016-17 school year is “What is your story?“.
+The themes for the 2019-20 school year is “Look Within".
 Students will reflect on the theme and create original works of art in the categories of dance choreography, film production, music composition, literature, photography and visual arts.
 Students who participate in the Reflections Program get an opportunity to explore the arts and culture, develop creative thinking and problem-solving skills, and recognize themselves as artists.

 HOW TO ENTER